-These estimated costs are derived from actual prior year expenditures, contracted state purchasing agreements, price analysis.
-We always take into account inflation cost increases and that the bureau is continuing to grow.
-NMSP does its due diligence to ensure that the most economical route is used when encurring costs.
+These estimated costs are derived from actual prior year expenditures, contracted state purchasing agreements, and price analysis.
+We consider inflation cost increases, and that the bureau is continuing to grow.
+NMSP does its due diligence to ensure that the most economical route is used when incurring costs.
 Some of these costs are contracted for all state agencies, (not just NMSP) so we are obligated to utilize them.